What is the best iron supplement for pregnancy anemia?

 For iron deficiency anemia it is recommended you supplement with 60-200mg of iron daily.
 The dose of the tablet will determine how many you need to take to meet those requirements every day.
 Supplement are usually between 10-60mg.

 Like with most supplements you will find good brands to fit all budgets.
 The quality of ingredients will affect the price.
-A basic iron tablet are effective and fairly inexpensive however they often cause a few side effects.
+A basic iron tablet is effective and fairly inexpensive however they often cause a few side effects.
 Expect to pay around $3-$30 for a month’s supply of iron supplements.

 Benefits of Iron Supplements in Pregnancy